IBM-Bluemix-Docs/mass-data-migration/regions.md

 {: note}

 ## Storage destinations
+{: #storage-destinations}

+When you set a Cloud Object Storage bucket destination for your migrated data, you can choose from cross region or regional resiliency for the following supported regions.

+### Cross region storage
 {: #cross-region}

-When you set a Cloud Object Storage bucket destination for your migrated data, you can choose from cross-region or regional resiliency for the following supported regions.

-### Cross-region storage
-{: #regional}

-{{site.data.keyword.mdms_short}} supports the following cross-region storage destinations:
+{{site.data.keyword.mdms_short}} supports the following cross region storage destinations:

 - US Cross Region (`us-geo`)